-As a baseline we look briefly first at the intercountry differences in job quality in 1995.
-In respect of three of the indices one can detect a clear general association between job quality and a country's affluence.
-Work Quality is low for Greece (48.2) and for Portugal (53.5), while it is high for the Netherlands (70.0) and for Finland (70.1).
+Quality is low for Greece (48.2) and for Portugal (53.5), while it is high for the Netherlands (70.0) and for Finland (70.1).
 Similarly, with Good Physical Environment and Working Time Quality, less affluent countries are to be found at the lower end of the range.
-With Work Intensity, however, the relationship with affluence is far from clear, given that some of the richer countries have a high score (Germany), and some a very low score (Belgium).
-To formally confirm these impressions we regressed each index on the 1995 GDP per capita (in units of a thousand US dollars), with the following estimated coefficients: for Work Quality, 1.3 (p=0.03); for Good Physical Environment, 1.0 (p=0.00); for Working Time Quality, 1.3 (p=0.01); but for Work Intensity, 0.4 (p=0.41), indicating no significant relationship.
-It thus appears that affluence 'buys' the workers in a country a higher job quality in some but not all dimensions, though the process of causation might also be in the opposite direction.
+With Work Intensity, however, the relationship with affluence is far from clear, given that some of the richer countries have a high score (Germany), and others a very low score (Belgium).
+To formally confirm these impressions we regressed each index on the 1995 GDP per capita (in units of a thousand U.S. dollars), with the following estimated coefficients: for Work Quality, 1.3 (p = 0.03); for Good Physical Environment, 1.0 (p = 0.00); for Working Time Quality, 1.3 (p = 0.01); but for Work Intensity, 0.4 (p = 0.41), indicating no significant relationship.13 It thus appears that affluence "buys" the workers in a country a higher job quality